lukas-h/toy-http/README.md

 I wrote toy-http to test the http protocol and not to make a project for serious usage.
-It is now at the point to be a small alternative to other servers for static hosting like the `http_server` of the nodejs project.
+It is now at the point to be a small alternative to other servers that offer static hosting.
 The server is ideal for hosting the current folder to test websites, aso.

 ## platforms